-In Life Reinsurance, a severe pandemic is a major risk.
-In the past century, three major outbreaks of influenza occurred and claimed millions of lives.
-Most recently in March 2020, the Covid-19 outbreak was declared a global pandemic.
-The occurrence of such events could cause large losses to SGRI due to increased mortality far beyond the usual volatility.
-A lethal virus strain not only of influenza but of any other communicable disease could lead to a material increase in mortality rates and increased medical costs which could significantly impact SGRI's results.
+In L&H reinsurance, a severe pandemic is among the most acute risks to SGRI's results and solvency.
+From the beginning of 20th century, multiple major pandemics have occurred that have resulted in millions of deaths each.
+The occurrence of a similar event could cause large losses to SGRI due to an increase in mortality far beyond the usual volatility.
+A lethal virus strain not only of influenza but of any other communicable disease could lead to a material increase in mortality rates and also have negative morbidity effects, thus significantly impacting SGRI's results in mortality and morbidity lines of business.